yt-project/yt/doc/source/loading_data.rst

 * Units will be incorrect unless the data has already been converted to cgs.
 * Some functions may behave oddly, and parallelism will be disappointing or non-existent in most cases.
-* No consistency checks are performed on the hierarchy
+* No consistency checks are performed on the index
 * Data must already reside in memory.
 * Consistency between particle positions and grids is not checked;
   ``load_amr_grids`` assumes that particle positions associated with one grid are